junguler/junguler.github.io/README.md

 ```
 <footer style="position: fixed;bottom: 2%;">
 ```
-first part is `position` which we will set to fixed as we want it to always be shown, next is `bottom` which we will set to 2% which forces up our footer %2, now lets add our info and include a link with yellow style coloring:
+first part is `position` which we will set to fixed as we want it to always be shown, next is `bottom` which we will set to 2% which forces our footer %2 up, now lets add our info and include a link with yellow style coloring:
 ```
 made with github's free web hosting, look <a style="color: yellow;" href="https://pages.github.com/">here</a> for more information
 ```